Emacs 29 Edition is out now!

 After a long wait Emacs 26.1 is out and it's full of cool new features and tweaks.

-Updated for emacs 26
+Updated for Emacs 26

 After a long (but worthwhile) wait, Emacs 26 is finally here.
 I have annotated the NEWS file, as always, with any insights or opinions that I might have.